 Boomerang for Gmail gives you full control over when you send emails with its “send later” functionality, but it’s most useful for its ability to set follow-up reminders.
 If you don’t hear back from the recipient of an email you send after a certain amount of time, Boomerang will notify you so you can follow-up with them.
 It’s the perfect way to ensure that nothing falls through the cracks, and also help you follow up with sales leads consistently.

-Investment: Free for a basic account, $5/mo for a personal account, and $29.99/month for a premium account.
-This is by far the best $5/month I’ve ever spent.
+Investment: Free for a basic account, $5/mo for a personal account, and $10/month for a pro account.

 While it’s particularly branded to attract internet marketing agencies, any business owner who’s serious about their online presence should use Agency Analytics.

 It has automated daily organic search ranking reports for all your keywords (with graphs over time), automatic link monitoring, page-specific on-site SEO recommendations, keyword metrics & suggestions, PPC campaign integration, Google Search Console integration, Google Analytics integration, and social media account integration.

 This tool is truly an online marketer’s central hub.